dffischer/pkgrepotools/tutorial.md

 ```

-As the _PKGBUILD_ gets more complex, automatically generating the _.SRCINFO_ file with the _mksrcinfo_ program is not sufficient any longer.
+As the _PKGBUILD_ gets more complex, automatically generating the _.SRCINFO_ file with _makepkg --printsrcinfo_ program is not sufficient any longer.
 It has to be edited manually and thus is now included in the main branch.

 ```
 examplepackage